ishu260596/RunningApp/README.md

 <h1 align="center">Running App</h1>
 <p align="center">
-A fitness app that allows users to track their running activity, show their live location, and calculate their distance, speed and calories burned
+A fitness app that allows users to track their running activity, show their live location, and calculate their distance, speed and calories burned.
 </p>
 </br>
 <p align="center">